Floating Contact Form Portlet

 Based in Denmark, Dymak is a manufacturer of homeware and garden products.
 Founded in 1997, the company has grown from a small business, into a global market leader.
 Dymak manufactures flower pots, baskets and other handicrafts, which are sold in garden centres and supermarkets across the world.
 When it comes to sustainability, Dymak has a proven track record.
 The company is constantly researching and testing new materials, with a particular focus on their impact on the environment.
 “The criteria is that our materials are eco-friendly, recyclable and with a low waste consumption,” says Marthine Kristensen, Compliance Manager at Dymak.
 The company is also embracing renewable energy by installing solar panels for each of their offices, starting with the company headquarters in Odense.
 However, the company’s sustainability goals are even more ambitious: “With our global setup and size, we know that we can make a great contribution towards a more sustainable world.”

 However, Dymak wanted to improve the sustainability of one essential aspect of their supply chain: their shipments.
 Transporting goods from manufacturing sites to local markets is an essential activity for every trading company.
 This is the part of the supply chain that companies have the least control over, and also the part with the most carbon emissions.
 “With our approach to sustainability, it was natural for us to look into the area of sustainable transport solutions,” Marthine recounts.
-The team’s choice?
-Kuehne+Nagel’s Net Zero Carbon programme.
+The team's choice?
+Kuehne+Nagel's sustainable supply chain solutions.

 What is offsetting?

 Carbon offsetting is a mechanism that counterbalances CO2 emissions of a shipment.
-Kuehne+Nagel offsets carbon emissions caused by transport services by investing in certified nature-based projects that contribute to the United Nations’ Sustainable Development Goals (SDGs).
-To offset the emissions created during shipping, Kuehne+Nagel supports a wide range of projects across the world, including everything from hydropower and wind energy to geothermal power plants.
-These programmes involve much more than simply planting extra trees .
+Kuehne+Nagel offers their customers the option to offset carbon emissions from transport services by investing in certified nature-based projects that contribute to the United Nations’ Sustainable Development Goals (SDGs).
+These projects are worldwide and reduce and compensate for carbon emissions with everything from hydropower and wind energy to geothermal power plants.
+These programmes involve much more than simply planting extra trees.
 They involve reforestation in vulnerable areas, which creates habitats for endangered species and jobs for the local communities.

-After some discussions and validation of the framework, Dymak has begun using the Net Zero Carbon programme on shipments between Xiamen, China and Rotterdam, Netherlands.
+After some discussions and validation of the framework, Dymak has begun using the carbon-neutral shipping option on shipments between Xiamen, China and Rotterdam, Netherlands.
 The emissions created by these shipments are now being offset through nature-based projects.
 To verify that carbon offsetting has occurred, CO2 credits are generated to show that the shipment has been neutralised.
 One credit is the equivalent of 1 tonne of CO2.
 For peace of mind, Dymak receives a certificate and the complete, audited CO2 emission calculations.